common-workflow-language/cwltool/README.rst

    #.
 When a step is ready, it constructs an input object for that step and
       iterates on the `job()` method of the workflow job step.
    #.
 Each runnable item is yielded back up to top level run loop
    #.
+When a step job completes and receives an output callback, the
+      job outputs are assigned to the output of the workflow step.
-When the workflow completes, intermediate files are moved to a final
+   #.
+When all steps are complete, the intermediate files are moved to a final
-      workflow output, intermediate directories are deleted, and the output callback is called.
+      workflow output, intermediate directories are deleted, and the output callback for the workflow is called.

 #.
 "CommandLineTool" job() objects yield a single runnable object.